zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lex.md

 ---

 My research is on data visualization and human computer interaction.
 I design, build, and study interactive visual data analysis solutions to aid researchers in data driven fields, such as biology and medicine, in understanding and communicating complex data sets.
-I also investigate how to make visualization reproducable, how to integrate visualizations with computational workflows, and how to make data visualizations accessible to blind and low-vision users.
+I also investigate how to make visualization reproducible, how to integrate visualizations with computational workflows, and how to make data visualizations accessible to blind and low-vision users.
 Finally, I also develop infrastructure for crowd-sourced user studies.

 ## Bio